sqmk/Phue/README.md

 To test connectivity and authenticate with the bridge, you can use ```bin/phue-create-user```.
 The script uses the Phue library to make requests and receive responses from the Philips Hue bridge.

 At this point, you should be ready to authenticate with the bridge.
-The bridge expects a username between 10 and 40 characters with alphanumeric characters to authenticate with.
+The bridge will generate a username for you.

 Here's how to run the script for authenticating/creating a user:

 ```
-$ ./bin/phue-create-user 10.0.1.31 yourusername
+$ ./bin/phue-create-user 10.0.1.31
 ```

 If the connection is ok, you will get a response similar to this: